gerryd/recipes/content/recipe/apple-tart.md

 - 1 vanilla pod (vanillestok)
 - 2 to 3 apples (slightly sour is better)

-Note: you can replace the custard powder by an equal amount of corn starch.
+Note that you can replace the custard powder by an equal amount of corn starch.
 If you skipped the vanilla pod, make sure to add other vanilla flavours.

+Also note that if you will use plain gelatin for the finish, you should start making the finish while the tart is in the oven.

 ### Directions